 The habitat clearance plan is a massive taxpayer boondoggle, it wastes hundreds of millions of dollars on ineffective measures.

 Our lawsuit challenges Cal Fire’s California Vegetation Treatment Program (VTP).
-Among other things, our lawsuit alleges the Program is misguided in utilizing the same techniques that have not worked in the past, and that in fact create conditions that increase the rate of fire movement, facilitate the spread of embers, and allow for increased wind speeds, all of which endanger homes and communities.
+Among other things, our lawsuit addresses not only how the Program is misguided, but prevents objective oversight - Cal Fire is free to clear any native shrubland and forest it sees fit.
+The public can not object to a destructive project.
+The Program employs techniques that increase the rate of fire spread, facilitate the movement of embers, and allow for increased wind speeds, all of which endanger homes and communities.

-We, the California Chaparral Institute, Endangered Habitats League, and many others are calling on Governor Newsom, the California Board of Forestry, and Cal Fire to retract their proposal and work collaboratively all interested parties to create a comprehensive wildfire risk reduction program that will actually protect lives and property from the fires that cause all the damage, reduce fire suppression costs, reduce carbon in the atmosphere, and protect fragile, native habitats already threatened by climate change.
+We, the California Chaparral Institute, Endangered Habitats League, and Sequoia ForestKeeper are calling on Governor Newsom, the California Board of Forestry, and Cal Fire to retract their proposal and work collaboratively with all interested parties to create a comprehensive wildfire risk reduction program that will actually protect lives and property from the fires that cause all the damage, reduce fire suppression costs, reduce carbon in the atmosphere, and preserve fragile, native habitats already threatened by climate change.

 Your contribution is tax-deductible.